HarshNarayanJha/peek-n-type/README.md

-# peek-n-type
+# Peek-n-Type

- Peek at the text and try to type it back!
+Peek-n-type is a typing based game, in which you are shown a text for some time, and you need to type it out!